 Colin Heasley was born and raised in rural upstate New York.
 His debut short stories are forthcoming in Columbia Journal and McSweeney’s Quarterly Concern, where he is a runner-up for the 2025 Stephen Dixon Award in Short Fiction.

-His narrative work blends influences from film, drama (MFA, New York University) and a background in STEM policy (BS, Duke University) with a psychologically-probing, emotionally-vivid sensibility.
-He is an alum of Bread Loaf and Tin House, where he workshopped portions of his completed story collection.
-He is currently working on a second novel manuscript.
+His narrative work blends influences from film, drama (MFA, New York University) and a background in STEM policy (BS, Duke University) with a humorous, hyper-emotive first-person narration.
+He is an alum of Bread Loaf and Tin House, where he workshopped portions of his completed story collection, and is currently at work on a novel.

-Throughout his twenties, he supported his writing with a variety of odd jobs and internships: at the US Department of State, queer cinema epicenter Killer Films, kitchen electrics company Dash, and a J. Crew store in a mall.
-He is currently a Senior Copywriter at advertising agency Razorfish.
+Throughout his twenties, he honed his craft while working a variety of temp jobs and internships: at the US Department of State, ad agency R/GA, queer cinema epicenter Killer Films, kitchen electrics company Dash, and a J. Crew store in a mall.
+He is currently a Senior Copywriter at Razorfish.

 Colin lives in Los Angeles with his partner, the jazz singer and composer Michael Mayo.